 1. Access the e-ticket portal in English

 To start with the process, access the official website of the Dominican Republic Ministry of Immigration* and click on “enter the form”.
-Make sure it is the official site from the Dominican government which ends with “gob.do”, the top-level-domain for official government-supported internet services.
+Make sure it is the official site from the Dominican government which ends with “gob.do”, the top-level-domain for official government-supported internet services in the Dominican Republic.

 Some visa service agencies offer help filling out the form or pretending to be the official immigration website of the Dominican Republic.
-Avoid these pages as the e-ticket is free and super easy, no paid service needed.
+Avoid these pages as the e-ticket is free and super easy, no paid service is needed.

 In case the electronic ticket portal opens up in Spanish, you can switch the language in the upper right corner.
-The Punta Cana immigration form in English is available and accessible through this button in the corner.
+The Dominican Republic e-ticket in English is available and accessible through this button in the corner.

-Once you clicked on “Enter the Form”, you can start the e-ticket process for your Punta Cana holiday.
+Once you clicked on “e-ticket application”, you can start the immigration form process for your Punta Cana holiday.

-You’ll also see a question “Are you traveling with someone else?” on this screen.
+The first question in the Dominican Republic e-ticket form is with how many other people you are traveling.
 Even if you are traveling with someone, I would recommend clicking “No” for two reasons:

 – the e-ticket form sometimes causes problems when filling out for 2 or more people

 – it is much easier to have one immigration QR-Code per person and you best achieve this by filling out the Dominican Republic e-ticket for each traveler

 Once you click on submit, you’ll get directed to the next screen, where you also see your application number, which you should write down.
 This application number is important as it is the only way of later being able to login to your e-ticket form or to access your immigration QR code for the Dominican Republic.
 If you can’t find your Dominican Republic e-ticket application code later and would like to make some changes, you can’t log in to your e-ticket and have to start over again.

 3. Enter your personal information (“General Information”)